gSchool/ada-developer-skills/02-testing/02-wk03-testing-with-minitest.md

 ####  Step 4:  Write Code To Make It Pass

-Lets make the test pass by creating the clock method which returns a string.
+Let's make the test pass by creating the `clock` method which returns a string.

 ```ruby
 # clock.rb